hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/06-Train-in-the-cloud/README.md

   <summary markdown='span'><strong> ⚙️ <code>zsh</code> and <code>omz</code> </strong></summary>

-  The **zsh** shell and its **Oh My Zsh** framework are the configuration you are already familiar with.
-Accept to make zsh the default shell.
+  The **zsh** shell and its **Oh My Zsh** framework are the _command line interface_ configuration you are already familiar with.
+Accept to make zsh the default shell when prompted to.

   ``` bash
   sudo apt update